geomob/geomob-website/podcast/episode-34.markdown

 representation of a visually extraordinary ceramic representation of a 15th century map.
 Nan shares the details of the project and how the local community came together to make it a reality.
 Do yourself a favor and check out the fantastic pictures in the links below.
-This project really shows the incredible power of physical cartographic art.
+This project shows the incredible power of physical cartographic art.
 Hopefully we can get Nan to a Geomob event in the future to share more about this map.
 </div>

 <div class="pt20">